 A universal system of unique identifiers: Books and magazines have identifiers in ISBNs and ISSNs but individual works (embedded images, articles etc) do not.
 We encourage the CLA to work with creator organisations and other interested parties to develop and agree a universal system of unique identifiers for all relevant works (images, books and articles).
 These could then be embedded in metadata which would allow for more accurate search and identification of use within the CLA database of work

-This is a proposed bill to be introduced in 2017 which will address many of the contract issues that creators have to deal with such as clarity in contracts, reasonableness of terms, fair remuneration and moral rights waivers – you can find out more here.
+This is a proposed bill which will address many of the contract issues that creators have to deal with such as clarity in contracts, reasonableness of terms, fair remuneration and moral rights waivers – you can find out more here.

 This is a large Act covering many areas which do not pertain to illustrators – however there are some technicalities which do – for example the online intermediary codes.
 This is where providers are required to take responsibility for content which may be infringing copyright.
 AOI support this legislation.

 This is an important review which will result in a modern industrial strategy and economy that works for everyone.
 There is a specific section considering the Creative Industries.
 We have fed into the consultation for this, articulating the role of illustration and the creative industries within the UK economy and the need for ongoing support to see this thrive.
 You can read the final report here.

 In May 2018 the Intellectual Property Office (IPO) responded to the submissions to the Intellectual Property Call for Views on the Industrial Strategy, which in November 2017 had asked ‘What can we do to encourage innovators to do more collaboration and commercialisation, to stimulate knowledge exchange and promote follow- on innovation?’